 Hazra, S., 2011.
 An Evaluation of tourism stalkholder relationships: a case study of Agra, India.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as:

 |PDF (Main thesis)|